Do You Need to Replace Oil Filter Every Oil Change?

 What Happens If You Change the Oil But Not the Filter

-If you change the oil in your car but don’t replace the filter, you’re not doing a very thorough job of maintaining your vehicle.
+If you change the oil in your car but don’t replace the filter, you’re not doing a comprehensive job of maintaining your vehicle.
 The oil filter is there for a reason – to remove impurities from the oil as it circulates through the engine.
-Over time, these impurities can build up and cause all sorts of problems, including decreased performance and increased wear on engine components.
+Over time, these impurities can accumulate and cause a range of problems, including reduced performance and increased wear on engine components.

-So if you’re going to take the time to change your oil, be sure to also replace the filter.
+So if you’re going to take the time to change your oil, be sure to replace the filter as well.
 It’s cheap insurance for your engine!

 Engine Oil Filter Change Interval

 The average car engine oil filter change interval is about every 3,000 miles or every 3 months, whichever comes first.
-However, there are several factors that can affect this intervalsuch as the type of oil used, the age and make of your vehicle, and your driving habits.
+However, several factors can affect this interval, such as the type of oil used, the age and make of your vehicle, and your driving habits.
 If you typically drive in stop-and-go traffic or on dusty roads, you may need to change your filter more often than the average driver.

 Can You Change the Oil Filter After Changing the Oil